 - If you are concerned with the doctor’s conduct or the treatment received, you can make a complaint to the College of Physicians and Surgeons of BC, the body that licenses doctors in British Columbia.
 We explain the steps involved shortly.

 - If you think the doctor has broken a criminal law, you can contact the police or a lawyer.
-Our information on charging someone with a criminal offence (no. 215) explains the process.
+We explain the process to charge someone with a criminal offence.

 - If a doctor has harmed you and you want compensation, you can sue the doctor for damages.
-Our information on medical malpractice (no. 420) describes what’s involved.
+We describe what's involved in bringing a medical malpractice claim.

 If you make a complaint about a doctor to the College of Physicians and Surgeons, you can also contact the police or sue the doctor for damages at the same time.
-In fact, if a doctor has harmed you and you want compensation, you have to sue the doctor.
+In fact, if a doctor has harmed you and you want compensation, your option is to sue the doctor.
 The College cannot get money for you — only a court can do that.

 Deal with the problem